BrianDang03/Chat_Bot_Software/README.md

 # Chat_Bot_Software

-Create a Chat Bot that connects to IRC Server to talk in a group chat of clients
+Create a Chat Bot that connects to IRC Server to talk in a group chat of IRC clients.

 ## Table of Contents
 <details>